erinengle76/coding-resume/README.md

-# coding-resume
+# Erin Jones Coding Resume

-A storage space for examples of my code
+A storage space for examples of my code from projects and classes over time.